 In fact, those lovesick feelings light up the same part of your brain that reacts when you’re on cocaine, which Katz says explains why some people chase that elusive frisson of chemistry and repeatedly date heartbreakers instead of looking for better, more long-term prospects.
 However, “that intoxicating feeling wears off in 18-24 months,” Katz explains.
 When people choose their partners based on mutual physical chemistry, it can cloud their judgment and cause them to ignore any unflattering qualities about each other.
 “Those traits will eventually be prominent,” warns Dr. Laurie Betito

-, a psychologist and talk radio host based in Montreal.
+, a psychologist, author and talk radio host based in Montreal.
 “Once the smoke clears, then you’re left with the real person as-is, not the person you created in your mind.”

 Factor in first-date jitters